Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Study and Dataset

 \subsection{Article set}

 A total of 372 articles were selected, taken from two other studies.
-As described in \cite{allen2020scaling}, a set of 207 were selected from a larger set provided by Facebook that were flagged by their internal algorithms as potentially benefiting from fact-checking.
-The subset were selected based on a criterion that their headline or lede included a factual claim.
-The other 165 articles consisted of the most popular article each day from each of five categories: liberal mainstream news; conservative mainstream news; liberal low-quality news; conservative low-quality news; and low-quality news sites with no clear political orientation \cite{godel2021moderating}.
-Five articles were selected on each of 33 days between November 13, 2019 and February 6, 2020.
-Our study was conducted a few months after that.
-Four articles were removed because their URLs became unreachable during the course of the study, leaving a total of 368 articles for the analysis.
-To provide a sense of the articles, Table~\ref{tab:sample-articles} describes four of them where rater action preferences were not uniform.
+As described in \cite{allen2020scaling}, a set of 207 articles were selected from a larger set provided by Facebook that was flagged by their internal algorithms as potentially benefiting from fact-checking.
+The subset was selected based on a criterion that their headline or lede included a factual claim.